shanusaras/shanusaras.github.io/README.md

 ---

-## 🎭 Beyond the Data: Hobbies & Interests
+## 🎭 BEYOND THE DATA: HOBBIES & INTERESTS

 I don’t just analyze data—I overanalyze **movie plots, podcast theories, and the mysteries of the universe** too.